DamjanT1988/DamjanT1988/README.md

 ## About Me

 Hello!
-I'm **Damjan** — a fullstack & systems developer with a background in **software engineering, business economics, and service design (UX)**.
-I build and maintain scalable, human-centered applications where clean architecture, user experience, strong logic, and thoughtful design meet.
+I'm **Damjan**.
+Pleasent to meet you!
+I'm a fullstack & systems developer with a background in **software engineering, business economics, and service design (UX)**.
+I build and maintain scalable, human-centered applications and websites where clean architecture, user experience, strong logic, and thoughtful design meet.

-I also bring experience as a **business entrepreneur**, having built ERP systems, web platforms, intranet applications, and e-commerce solutions from the ground up.
+I also bring multi-year experience as a **business entrepreneur** and a **company owner**, having built and maintained ERP systems, web platforms, intranet applications, and e-commerce solutions from the ground up.
 This gives me a unique perspective where **technology, business needs, and user  experience intersect to create real, measurable value**.
-Overal, I have created more than 20 websites and various forms of applications since 2014, in professional setting and as hobby projects to sharpen my skills.
+Overall, I have created more than 20 websites and various forms of applications since 2014, in professional settings, multi-disciplinary teams and as hobby projects to sharpen my skills.

 ---

 ## What I Do

 - Develop fullstack applications with robust **backend architecture**
-- Design intuitive user experiences informed by **service design** principles
+- Design intuitive **frontend user experiences** informed by **service design** principles
 - Build with **React** (JavaScript/TypeScript), **C#.NET**, **Django** (Python), PHP (**Laravel**)
 - Implement REST APIs, databases, containers (**Docker**), CI/CD, and cloud systems
 - Conduct UX research, user testing, A/B experimentation, and **unit/integration/E2E** testing